bluelightspirit/Wordle/README.md

 2) I can shortcut seraching through an ArrayList by doing .contains().
 3) Another way of escaping a while loop in the main method by setting tries to -1 before checking a winner.

+## What goal(s) did I achieve?

+I created a text-based game like the popular online game Wordle!

 ## Compiling

 This program uses solely Java to compile.